-During winter, please take extra precaution driving on Mt.
-Hamilton Road up to Lick Observatory.
-Snow and black ice can cause hazardous road conditions.
+During winter, please take extra precaution driving up to Lick Observatory.
+Snow, black ice, mud slides, and debris can cause hazardous road conditions.
+Please check the CalTrans website for possible road closures here (State Route 130, Mt.
+Hamilton Road) before you make a trip.

 The Gift Shop & Visitor Center are open year-round.
 Admission is free.